NeilMaude/CarND-Path-Planning-Project/README.md

 * In general it is assumed that other cars will continue at a fixed speed in their current lane.
 In the real world this will not be the case and a predictive solution would be an improvement over this simple assumption.
 * The lane scoring cost function is simple and effective, but could be improved.
 For example, this function does not consider the speeds of cars in adjacent lanes and may select a lane with a slow car rather than a lane with a faster, but nearby, car - this second lane would make for better progress.
 * The lane scoring function only looks at cars which are within the 30m horizon used for speed detection.
 Sometimes this means that the car prefers a lane which will shortly be occupied, over a lane which is clear for some distance.
 This could be addressed by extending the horizon for the cost function.
+* Given the example of being taken out by a car which changes lane into our car, there is potential for more conservative checking for a safe lane-change - possibly by checking for cars in the next-but-one lane, who may lane-change into us without warning.

 # Udacity Instructions Follow: